Bird Curatorial Manual | Organization of the Collection

 San Clemente Island

-Skins, Eggs, and Nests: The process for updating the scientific names on skin tags and egg and nest labels is the same.
+Skins, Skeletons, Eggs, and Nests: The process for updating the scientific names on skin tags and box labels (skeletons, eggs, nests) is the same.
 Using a #4H pencil, place the old name in brackets.
-If only the species or subspecies identification is changing, place the brackets around that part of the name.
+If only the species or subspecies identification has changed, place the brackets around that part of the name.

 - Genus name change: [Oceanodroma] matsudairae